 By then most blacks had been enslaved for 241 years, with vanishingly small chances for building durable wealth.
 It looked like things might turn around when, in January 1865, as the Civil War was ending, General William Tecumseh Sherman asked a group of prominent blacks what they most needed to build themselves up.
 Rev. Garrison Frasier, the leader of that group said, “Land.”
 So Sherman instigated Special Field Order #15, giving a black family “40 acres of tillable land.”
 Lincoln signed it into law two days before his Second Inauguration.
 Soon after he was dead.
 Soon after that, President Andrew Johnson reversed course with language asserting that this represented discrimination against whites!
 That language has never lost its hold in much of white America, and is more intensively alive for some today than it was 150 years ago.
 It is one of the earlier charges of “reverse discrimination.”
 There’s been some of that, I agree, but the amount of discrimination against people of color absolutely overwhelms whatever the reverse has been.
 It makes reverse discrimination a laughable, pitiful charge.

 From 1619 to the Emancipation Proclamation in 1863 (244 years) slavery was legal.
 From 1865 to the Fair Housing Act of 1968 (103 years) segregation was legal, even considering the landmark Brown vs. School Board case in 1954.
 And even though LBJ’s groundbreaking act outlawed such real estate practices as red-lining, the effects of red-lining are clearly alive today, and in some ways are in nearly full practice.
-That is, after 347 years of slavery and legal segregation, racial segregation is still baked into a host of policies—business, federal, legal—that systemically hold back the majority of black people.
+That is, after 347 years of slavery and legal segregation, racial segregation is still baked into a host of policies—business, federal, legal—that systemically hold back the majority of black people, and other people of color.

 Netflix’s Explained: The Racial Wealth Gap offers a wide and integrated view of all this information, and near the end even touches the issue of black reparations, a bold—perhaps unwise—choice.
 For those who do not see, understand, or experience systemic racism, making reparations to a whole race seems a fantastical, even indecent, proposal.
 The strength of this Netflix film is its explanation of how the inability to own homes, or own homes that will appreciate in value fairly, has widened the wealth gap—and, by implication, could be one of the best ways to start closing it.
 Or at least to retard its rapidly increasing growth.